withfig/autocomplete/.github/ISSUE_TEMPLATE/bug.md

 ---

 <!--
   Please fill out each section below, otherwise, your issue will be closed.
-This info allows fig maintainers to diagnose (and fix!) your issue as quickly as possible.
+This info allows Fig maintainers to diagnose (and fix!) your issue as quickly as possible.

   Useful Links:
   - Documentation: https://withfig.com/docs/autocomplete/getting-started